ocastilloreyes/petgem/doc/source/Tutorial.rst

 #.
 A mesh file (current version supports Gmsh meshes)
 #.
 A conductivity model associated with the materials defined in the mesh file
 #.
-A list of receivers positions in hdf5 format for the electric responses post-processing
+A list of receivers positions in hdf5 format for the electromagnetic responses post-processing
 #.
 A ``params.yaml`` file where are defined the 3D CSEM parameters
 #.
 A ``petsc.opts`` file where are defined options for `PETSc <https://www.mcs.anl.gov/petsc/>`_ solvers
 #.
 A ``kernel.py`` script which manage the pre-processing and modelling tasks respectively